 A summary of the grants available to clubs when they complete a Silver Salties program which involves participants aged 65+.

-A document you can print out for participants to complete at registration should participants be unable to register online.
+A document you can print out for participants to complete at registration, including a waiver, should participants be unable to register online.
 The club can then input their details into the online management system.

 Documents summarising insurance for participation in Silver Salties.